Network packet captures provide the visibility and detail needed to identify and remediate attacks

 Tips for maximizing the value of packets during incident response

-Tip 1: Correlate IDS alerts with packets
+Tip 2: Pivot from IDS alerts to the packets

 Even when triggered by an alert, a capture file on its own is not easily tied to the alerts that are flagged by the data it contains.
 Have a system for correlating alerts directly with the packets that caused it.